Explore Switzerland

 Food Type: Spanish

-A haven for wine lovers, Les Papilles de Lavinia is a new wine and tapas bar that combines the sweet and savoury dishes created by chef Stephan Sanial with a wonderful selection of wines from leading producers around the world.
-Sit intimately at a table for two or join a larger group around the heavy wooden tables.
+A haven for wine lovers, Les Papilles de Lavinia is a new wine and tapas bar that combines the sweet and savoury dishes with a wonderful selection of wines from leading producers around the world.
+Guests can sit intimately at a table for two or join a larger group around the heavy wooden tables.
 With tasteful décor and a trendy wine bar atmosphere, Les Papilles de Lavinia is ideal for a sophisticated lunch or after-work drink.
 Open for lunch and early dinner from Monday to Saturday.

 Parc des Eaux-Vives